Just me. Father of five (yes, five). Writer, ponderer, eater of vegetables. Living along the lush shores of the Chesapeake Bay.

 After high school, I did a short stint at the Berklee school of music in Boston playing jazz bass, but for a farm boy (during my formative years anyway), the culture shock did me in.
 Several years of rock and roll and drugs (and sex) followed.
 How I came to play jazz bass growing up on a tobacco farm is another story I need to write about someday.

 Beaches and campfires suited my twentysomething ambitions (or lack of), and in the afternoons I often went four-wheeling out at Hellhole Canyon and vicinity.
-Alas, I got bored after a few years, so whipped out a map, blindly plopped my index down (true story) and ended up in Denver, CO.
+Alas, I got bored after a few years, so whipped out a map, blindly plopped my index finger down (true story) and ended up in Denver, CO.

 Honestly, Denver is a great town.
 Plains to the east, mountains to the west.
 There are so many great stories I have from living there.
 I’ll write about them and include in my stories area one day.
 My first daughter was born in Denver (with my then second wife).

 Now I’m working on my fifth novel, which I think is my best writing to date.
 It might also have the most problematic plot and characters.
 So we’ll see.
 I may revisit my writing strategy after this, in terms of what it takes to get published.
 I love to write the crazy stories that come into my head, but I also want people to read these stories.
-So, I’ll have to learn to play along.

 A picture of my lovely wife (more here):